ANTH 101. Introduction to Cultural Anthropology. 3 Hours.

 This course focuses mainly on Egypt¿s imperial period, spanning the New Kingdom (Dynasties 18-20: ca. 1550-1150/1069 BCE), and concludes with a shorter overview of the post-imperial period of Egypt¿s encounters with the Kushite (Nubian), Assyrian, Neo-Babylonian, and Persian empires (Dynasties 21-31: ca. 1069-332 BCE).
 It focuses broadly on the archaeology, history, art, architecture, religion, and literature of this time span and is designed to stand independently of its companion course Egypt in the Age of the Pyramids.

-Effects of Western penetration of indigenous societies and role of anthropologists in development projects in Third World.
+Effects of industrialization on indigenous societies and role of anthropologists in economic development projects.

 ANTH 319.
 Food and Culture.
 3 Hours.